Phototheca supports many picture file formats and video formats. They are described in this section below.

 The full list of supported cameras is growing constantly.
-If you have a mainstream DSLR or mirrorless camera and are using Windows 10, there is an excellent chance that the RAW format of your camera is supported by Phototheca.
+If you have a mainstream DSLR or mirrorless camera, there is an excellent chance that the RAW format of your camera is supported by Phototheca.

 For RAW photos, Phototheca supports so-called XMP sidecar files that are produced by Lightroom software and contain extra metadata, usually keywords and a description of the photo.
 At the time of writing Phototheca can read XMP sidecar files, but not update them.

-Below is a full list of supported file extensions:
+Below is a full list of supported image file extensions:

 If you have RAW files with an extension that is missing from the list above and you are able to view them in Windows 10, please write to us and we will add them quickly.

-Phototheca supports a wide range of video formats that includes all popular and many not-so-popular formats of videos and movies, even AVCHD (MTS/M2TS) format.
+Phototheca supports a wide range of video formats that include all popular and many not-so-popular formats of videos and movies, even AVCHD (MTS/M2TS) format.

 Below is a list of supported file extensions: